kdbinsidebrains/site/_project/06-run.md

 toc: true
 ---

+## Overview
+This functionality is available in _InelliJ IDEA_ product.
+In all other platforms this functionality is not available.
+{: .notice--warning}

 ## New Local Process

-One of features the IDEA and the plugin is to be able starting local KDB instance just by one click on a file.
+One of the features of the IDEA and the plugin is to be able to start local KDB instance just by one click on a file.

-You must set up correct [KDB SDK](/project/sdk) for your project or module.
+You must set up the correct [KDB SDK](/project/sdk) for your project or module.
 {: .notice--info}

 Just right-click on any Q file in the project tree and select 'Run <filename>' menu:

 ![runFromProject](/assets/images/project/run/runFromProject.png)

-IDEA provides ability to run a process in _'Debug'_ mode or _'Run tests Coverage'_.
-For KDB process there is no difference and any of the options just start local KDB instance.
+IDEA provides the ability to run a process in _'Debug'_ mode or _'Run tests Coverage'_.
+For KDB process, there is no difference, and any of the options just start local KDB instance.
 {: .notice}

 Please make sure you have correct [module content is set up](/project/module#module-content) and source or content root